AlphaTac-AI/AlphaCore/README.md

 # AlphaCore
-Research repo for algorithms and models
+Research repo for algorithm and model

+Objective:
+ - Mining insights for gaming analytics.
+ - Training models for Dota 2 match prediction.